huggingface/transformers/CONTRIBUTING.md

 Follow these steps to start contributing:

 1. Fork the [repository](https://github.com/huggingface/transformers) by
-   clicking on the 'Fork' button.
+   clicking on the 'Fork' button on the repository's page.
 This creates a copy of the code under your github user account.
 2. Clone your fork to your local disk, and add the base repository as a remote: